Schedule an Appointment

 - Tuition is paid to Loyola;

-- Students must pay for items such as airfare, housing (except for during the Intensive Spanish program) and food; and
+- Students must pay for housing (except for during the Intensive Spanish program) and food outside the homestay, transport and excursions.

 - Loyola financial aid applies.

-Students must submit an online application AND a Course Planning form by 5 p.m. on the Wednesday after Thanksgiving break of their sophomore year to study abroad in the fall or spring term of junior year.
+Students must submit an online application AND a Course Planning form by December 9th, 2020 at 11:59 pm of their sophomore year to study abroad in the fall or spring term of junior year.

 Criteria for Acceptance